 Alexander Cherkashin, M.D.*

-Director, Division of Clinical Implementation & Outcome Studies, Center for Excellence in Limb Lengthening
+Director, Division of Clinical Implementation & Outcome Studies, Center for Excellence in Limb Lengthening and Reconstruction

 Alexander Cherkashin, M.D.*, is known for his cross-disciplinary work in the fields of orthopedics, outcome studies and data management.
 After receiving his medical degree at Novosibirsk State Medical University in Russia, he graduated from the residency program at Kurgan Scientific Center under the guidance of Professor Ilizarov.
 For the next 12 years, Dr. Cherkashin worked in the renowned Ilizarov Orthopedic Research Center in Kurgan, Russia.
 While working as head of the hip reconstruction department, he conducted research on the prevention of complications during the application of distraction osteogenesis techniques using computer data management.
 At the same time, he served on the faculty of the department of continuing medical education at the Ilizarov Center.